enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 3. Skip the `Configure stack options` and check the box of `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` in `Review` step.
 Select `Create stack`.
 ![CFN](../images/01-cfn-05.png)

-This CloudFormation template may take around 10 mins.
+This CloudFormation template may take around 15 mins.
 You can hop over the progress of resources creation in `Events` tab in CloudFormation.
 ![CFN](../images/01-cfn-06.png)

 Once your stack has successfully completed, navigate to the `Outputs` tab of your stack where you can find an `WebApplication` output that includes a CloudFront Domain name.
 Type this URL in your browser and check your Bookstore application.

+To save time in this step due to Cloudfront distribution creation, once you have confirm that the S3 bucket and DynamoDB tables, you can proceed to [the next lab module](../2_SecondaryRegion/README.md).
+However, do remember to check back later that this Cloudformation is fully created.

 ```
 https://d1zltjarei3438.cloudfront.net/